How to budget better in 6 easy steps

 - Save on gas and electric bills

-- Save by shopping for deal and buying groceries and consumables in bulk
+- Save by shopping for deals and buying groceries and consumables in bulk

 #4) Create a debt repayment plan